People

 Email: hyelimd2@illinois.edu

-I earned my bachelor’s degree in Energy Resources Engineering and master’s degree in Computational Science and Technology from Seoul National University.
+I completed my B.S. in Energy Resources Engineering and M.S. in Computational Science and Technology from Seoul National University.
 During the first year of my master’s, I participated in a project focused on seismic propagation modeling and inversion algorithms using FDM and FEM.
 After that, I worked for the Korea Institute of Science and Technology to conduct interdisciplinary research on physical modeling experiments with 3D printed results.
 My current research in WPML focuses on computational and experimental characterization of material properties and microstructure using linear and nonlinear ultrasound.
-In my free time, I enjoy pilates, watching movies, and spending time with my friends.
+In my free time, I enjoy tennis, pickleball, watching movies, and spending time with my friends.

 Luis M. Baldelomar Pinto (Ph.D.
-Candidate, Mechanical Science and Engineering)
+Student, Mechanical Science and Engineering)

 Email: luismb2@illinois.edu